 Event schedule:

-- Application Submission - 10/31/2025 - Little Rock, Arkansas
+- Arkansas Application Submission to CMS - 10/31/2025 - CT - Little Rock, Arkansas

-- Expected CMS Award Decision - 12/31/2025
+- CMS Award Determination Deadline - 12/31/2025

-- Expected First Funding Disbursement - early 2026
+- Expected First Disbursement to State

 Build a statewide network of rural healthcare hubs to expand access to care, improve healthcare outcomes, strengthen coordinating networks and local provider sustainability in Missouri